 What we do know is that we are in a financial position right now to take a year out of traditional work and travel the world with our kids without going backwards financially.

-It took four years of frugality, sacrifice and creative thinking but we’ve achieved our goal of time freedom before our kids got too big and we are so excited about what 2020 has in store.
+It took six years of frugality, sacrifice and creative thinking but we’ve achieved our goal of time freedom before our kids got too big and we are so excited about what 2022 has in store.